tillitis/tkey-random-generator/README.md

 One unique feature is the ability to provide a cryptographic signature of the data generated.
-Since the keypair used for signing is based on the UDS, the application, and any USS supplied, a user verifying the signature can trust that the received data is fresh (if using a USS not used before), has not been tampered with, and was generated on the TKey by the application loaded.
+Since the keypair used for signing is based on the UDS, the application, and any USS supplied, a user verifying the signature can trust that the received data was generated on the TKey by the application loaded and has not been tampered with since.

 It is always recommended to use [the latest release](https://github.com/tillitis/tkey-random-generator/releases/)).